rangakamesh/Bulletin-Board-Server/README.md

 			-> If write is issued before reads, any number reads should wait before until write is completed.

 			-> SIGQUIT kills the server.
-			-> SIGHUP restarts the server immediately, but uses the config from configuration file.
+			-> SIGHUP restarts the server immediately, but uses the config from configuration file and clears garbage from bbfile.